Driving With a Suspended License

-For many Florida residents, driver’s licenses are necessary for getting to and from work, school, or otherwise maintaining a basic livelihood.
+For many Florida residents, a driver’s license is a an absolute necessity.
+These documents allow us to get to and from work and school, and generally help us maintain a convenient standard of living.
 When a person has his or her license suspended, revoked, or otherwise canceled, it can create numerous hardships.

 If a motorist drives a motor vehicle in the Sunshine State while his or her license is suspended or revoked, it can be a criminal offense punishable by possible incarceration and fines if the state can prove that the alleged offender knew that his or her driving privileges were canceled.
-While a person who was unaware of the suspension or revocation of his or her license will only be charged with a moving violation, paying the resulting ticket and thus pleading guilty to the alleged offense could still lead to that alleged offender being classified as a habitual traffic offender (HTO) and possibly having the license revoked for five years.
+While someone who was unaware of the suspension or revocation of his or her license will only be charged with a moving violation, paying the resulting ticket and thus pleading guilty to the alleged offense could still cause serious repercussions.
+The alleged offender could be classified as a habitual traffic offender (HTO) and possibly have their license revoked for up to five years.

 Were you cited or arrested for allegedly driving in Florida while your license was suspended, revoked, or otherwise disqualified?
-You should avoid saying anything to authorities until you have contacted The Hoffman Firm for legal representation.
+You should avoid saying anything to authorities until you have contacted our team at The Hoffman Firm for legal representation.

-- How can the state prove that an alleged offender knew that his or her license was suspended, revoked, canceled, or disqualified?
+- How can the state prove that an alleged offender knew that their license was suspended, revoked, canceled, or disqualified?

-- What are some of the most common reasons that driver’s licenses are suspended?
+- What are some of the most common reasons driver’s licenses are suspended?

-- Where can learn more about driving while a license is suspended in Miami-Dade County?
+- Where can I learn more about driving while a license is suspended in Florida?

-Under Florida Statute § 322.34, a motorist commits a moving violation if he or she drives a vehicle in Florida while his or her driver’s license or privilege is canceled, suspended, or revoked and was not aware of such cancellation, suspension, or revocation.
+Under Florida Statute § 322.34, a motorist commits a moving violation if he or she drives a vehicle in Florida while their driver’s license or privilege is canceled, suspended, or revoked and the driver was not aware of such cancellation, suspension, or revocation.
 If, however, the alleged offender drove while he or she knew that his or her license or privilege was canceled, suspended, or revoked, the criminal offenses are classified as follows: